githedgehog/docs/docs/user-guide/connections.md

 ### MCLAG

-MCLAG server connections are used to connect servers to the pair of switches using multiple ports (Dual-homing).
+MCLAG server connections are used to connect servers to a pair of switches using multiple ports (Dual-homing).
-Switches should be configured as an MCLAG pair which requires them to be in a single redundancy group of type `mclag` and Connection with type `mclag-domain` between them.
+Switches should be configured as an MCLAG pair which requires them to be in a single redundancy group of type `mclag` and a Connection with type `mclag-domain` between them.
 MCLAG switches should also have the same `spec.ASN` and `spec.VTEPIP`.

 ```yaml